jiangwenyuan/nuster/README.md

 ### Purge by path

-By default, the query part is also used as cache key, so there will be multiple caches if the query differs.
+By default, the query part is also used as a cache key, so there will be multiple caches if the query differs.

 For example, for cache rule `nuster rule imgs if { path_beg /imgs/ }`, and request